 See the iconic cars: Mears’ Pikes Peak International Hill Climb-winning dune buggy; the Eagle chassis in which he debuted in Indy car for motorsports legend Bill Simpson; and his Indianapolis 500-winning cars from 1979, 1984, 1988 and 1991.
 Learn about Mears “behind the scenes” through film, images and prized Mears artifacts.
 “Rocket Rick Mears” is open through March 2022.

-Granatelli: Larger Than Life presented by O’Donovan & McCardel Wealth Management of Raymond James chronicles the life and legacy of Andy Granatelli, the marketing wizard who turned STP Oil Treatment into a globally-recognized brand, brought some of the most technologically-daring and breathtaking race cars to the Indianapolis 500 as a car owner in the 1960s, and after years of heartbreak, won the “500” in 1969 with Mario Andretti.
+Granatelli: Larger Than Life presented by Motoring Wealth Advisors of Raymond James chronicles the life and legacy of Andy Granatelli, the marketing wizard who turned STP Oil Treatment into a globally-recognized brand, brought some of the most technologically-daring and breathtaking race cars to the Indianapolis 500 as a car owner in the 1960s, and after years of heartbreak, won the “500” in 1969 with Mario Andretti.

 The Granatelli brothers were a true rags-to-riches, “American dream” story.
 Andy, his older brother, Joe, and younger sibling, Vince, grew up in a tough Chicago neighborhood, yet the trio were automotive entrepreneurs before their teenage years, and they would eventually develop a corporate empire through their love of performance vehicles.
 Andy, always the promoter, rubbed elbows with A-list celebrities and personally elevated the status of the Indianapolis 500 while promoting his own brands.

-“Granatelli: Larger Than Life presented by O’Donovan & McCardel Wealth Management of Raymond James” will occupy the North Hall and Gallery at the Indianapolis Motor Speedway Museum through 2021.
+“Granatelli: Larger Than Life presented by Motoring Wealth Advisors of Raymond James” will occupy the North Hall and Gallery at the Indianapolis Motor Speedway Museum through 2021.